Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to do something that leads to one's demise or failure.
-The phrase uses "nail" and "coffin" metaphorically, representing actions that bring about an inevitable negative outcome, not the literal meaning of driving a nail.
+The idiom uses "nail" and "coffin" metaphorically, representing actions that bring about an inevitable negative outcome, not the literal meaning of driving a nail.

 Origin: